FennelFetish/qapyq/README.md

 Installing those requires downgrading torch and CUDA versions and may have to be built from source.

 #### Model Settings for 24GB VRAM

+Most time is usually spent generating the text.
+Encoding the image is faster.
+So when VRAM is short, it makes sense to keep the LLM on the GPU and offload some visual layers to the CPU first.

 | Model | Quantization | LLM GPU Layers | Visual GPU Layers |
 | ----- | ------------ | -------------- | ----------------- |